Inverse problems for mean field games: Introduction

 where $(F_j, G_j)$, $j=1,2$, are two configurations.

 Unlike the forward problem of MFGs, the theory of the inverse problem has not yet been well-established.
 To the best of our knowledge, only some numerical studies have been conducted to the inverse problem of MFGs.
 It starts from the recent work Ding-Li-Osher-Yin \cite{DingLiOsherYin}.
 The authors reconstructed the running cost from the observation of the distribution of the population and the agents' strategy.
 The running cost consists of a kinetic energy (with an unknown underlining metric) and a convolution-type running cost.
 The main goal there is to numerically recover the underlining metric and the convolution kernel.
 Another numerical work Chow-Fung-Liu-Nurbekyan-Osher \cite{ChowFungLiuNurbekyanOsher} considered a different inverse problem of MFGs.
 The work focused on the recovery of the running cost from a finite number of the boundary measurements of the population profile and boundary movement.
-All the above MFG models consider the data which are nonlocally dependent on the measure variable $m$.
+Both studies mentioned above consider the MFG model that the running cost is non-locally dependent on the measure variable $m$.
+We would also like to mention a related study in \cite{initial vector}, where the authors proved that if additional knowledge about the initial vector $Du(x,0)$ is given, then the solutions to the MFG system are unique.